Shizhou, Yanling

 Shizhou (石洲乡 (Shízhōu Xiāng)) is a historic township located in the middle north of Yanling County, Hunan, China; it was merged to Miandu Town in November 2015.
 The township had 7 villages under its jurisdiction with an area of 79.76 km2, as of 2010 census, it had a population of 5,244, its administrative centre was at Shizhouli (石洲里) of Shiba Village (石坝村).

 Subdivisions

-The township is divided into 7 villages, the following areas: Shiba Village, Qingshi Village, Ankeng Village, Shuangjiang Village, Dayuan Village, Ma'ao Village, and Gaoche Village.
+The township is divided into 7 villages, which includes the following areas: Shiba Village, Qingshi Village, Ankeng Village, Shuangjiang Village, Dayuan Village, Ma'ao Village, and Gaoche Village.